Pi4J/pi4j.github.io/content/blog/2025/20250625-java-21-not-working-on-zero-2.md

 OpenJDK 64-Bit Server VM Zulu24.30+13-CA (build 24.0.1+9, mixed mode, sharing)
 ```

-But trying to execute or compile the simplest "Hello World" code, resulted in errors on the Zero 2:
+But trying to execute or compile the simplest "Hello World" code resulted in errors on the Zero 2:

 ```bash
 $ java HelloWorld.java